soderlind/read-offline/readme.txt

 * Add RTL for PDF, ePub and print.
 PDF needs the [Read Offline Fonts](https://github.com/soderlind/read-offline-fonts) add-on plugin.
 = 0.6.0 =
 * Add support for all mPDF fonts via the [Read Offline Fonts](https://github.com/soderlind/read-offline-fonts) add-on plugin
-* Update mPDF to verion 6.1
+* Update mPDF to version 6.1
 = 0.5.0 =
 * Add Table of Contents to ePub and mobi, default off.
 Set it in Read Offline->ePub and Read Offline->mobi
 * Readded mobi cover page (kind of catch 22, you must have Table of Contents to get a cover page)